Student Legal Agreement for Class Registration

 - Declined auto-debit payments may result in a suspension of online booking privileges until the payment has been settled.

-- If auto-debit payments fail for 2 weeks or more, Body Flow Yoga may in its absolute discretion cancel the membership.
+- If auto-debit payments fail for 2 weeks or more, Body Flow Yoga may in its absolute discretion cancel the membership and suspend booking privileges.

 - The terms and conditions of our third party biller Ezidebit form a binding component of your membership agreement.
 They can be found at www.ezidebit.com

 - Memberships may not be shared.
 Anyone caught sharing memberships will forfeit their membership permanently.